qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

    * - **Input Shapefile**
      - ``INPUT``
      - [vector: shapefile]
-     - Full path to the vector layer with missing or broken SHX files
+     - Full path to the ESRI Shapefile dataset with a missing or broken SHX file

 Outputs
 ..........